Investing in the Right Women's Coat for the UK

 The Leather Jacket

 A genuine leather jacket or high-quality faux leather alternative is a year-round British wardrobe essential.
-It doesn't provide the warmth of a coat but it adds an edge and polish to almost any outfit.
 A classic biker or moto-style leather jacket, a sleek bomber, or a more structured blazer-style leather jacket all have their place.
 Over a midi dress, a leather jacket bridges the gap between casual and evening effortlessly.

-Before buying, consider: How will you primarily use this coat?
+Before buying, consider how you will primarily use the coat.
 Daily commuting calls for something weatherproof and practical.
 Special occasions call for elegance over warmth.
-Consider how many coats you own and which role each will play.
+Consider how many coats you already own and which role each will play.
 A one-coat wardrobe is best served by a versatile wool or trench in a neutral; a two-coat wardrobe might pair a trench for milder months with a warm puffer or wool coat for winter.

-Also consider colour deliberately: if your wardrobe is mostly neutrals, a bold camel, burgundy, or forest green coat can transform the entire look of your outfits.
+Consider colour deliberately: if your wardrobe is mostly neutrals, a bold camel, burgundy, or forest green coat can transform the look of your outfits.
 If your wardrobe is already colourful, a clean black or camel coat creates balance.

-Browse Fashionfitz's women's tops for warm layering pieces to wear under your coat this winter, and explore blouses and shirts for versatile base layers.
-Free UK delivery on qualifying orders.
+Browse Fashionfitz's women's tops for warm layering pieces to wear under your coat, and explore blouses and shirts for versatile base layers.